SalimOfShadow/Kamernet-Bot/README.md

 ## Docker Setup (Optional)

-To run **kamer-bot** in Docker:
+To run **Kamernet-Bot** in Docker:

 1. Build the Docker image:

    ```
-   docker build -t kamer-bot .
+   docker build -t Kamernet-Bot .
    ```

 2. Run the Docker container:

    ```
-   docker run -d --env-file .env kamer-bot
+   docker run -d --env-file .env Kamernet-Bot
    ```

-This will run **kamer-bot** inside a Docker container, using the environment variables from your .env file.
+This will run **Kamernet-Bot** inside a Docker container, using the environment variables from your .env file.

 ## License